SylvainTran/tower-defense-tactical-moba/README.md

 1. Bennett-Levy, J. (2003).
 Mechanisms of change in cognitive therapy: The case of automatic thought records and behavioural experiments.
 Behavioural and Cognitive Psychotherapy, 31(3), 261-277.

+Enemies turn into heroes?
+(Beyond scope...)
+Can speak to heroes in lounge?

 Home work screen parts:

 - Socratic thoughts